 If you’re like most people, you’ve caught the flu many times.
 And chicken pox?
 Probably.
 Strep throat?
 Also likely.
 As an adult, your immune system has already been through the ringer.
 While these experiences were hard on your body in the short-term, they added up to a tougher immune system in the long-term.

 Our little ones don’t have that luxury, or immune strength.
+So, the flu in kids can be very serious.
 In fact, a recent study from the Center for Infectious Disease Research and Policy showed that it’s the youngest kids who are most at risk of serious complications from the flu.
-And unfortunately hospitalizations due to influenza have spiked in the past decade – an indication that the flu may be getting harder to fight.
+And unfortunately, hospitalizations due to influenza have spiked in the past decade – an indication that the flu may be getting harder to fight.

-Spotting the flu early is key to a quicker recovery.
-Here’s how to identify flu symptoms in your kids, and how to treat the flu fast.
+If your child is sick and you’re wondering if it’s the flu, spotting certain flu symptoms early is key to helping your kiddo recover more quickly.
+Here’s how to identify flu symptoms in your kids, and how to treat the flu at home fast.